 Taïga nods, but she doesn’t think there is any clue.
 Linn probably just thought about her birth country and that was it.
 ‘We should wake her up before Loki comes.
 Are you sure you’ll be all right, Granny?’

 ‘I’ll help her, don’t worry.’
 Missy strides into the kitchen, her arms laden with old magazines.
 ‘Shouldn’t you answer that?’
+She nods to Taïga’s cell vibrating on the counter.

-Taïga’s phone is vibrating.
-She hesitates when she sees who the caller is, but she’s too curious to find out what he could possibly want.
+Taïga picks it up but hesitates when she sees who the caller is, but she’s too curious to find out what he could possibly want.

 ‘Jayler.
 Hi… No. I don’t think I’m ready to talk to you just yet, Jayler… What? … I don’t think so… Well, last time I went somewhere with you I ended up in a police car!
 That’s why! … Yes… Loki… And Linn… Well, you dumped her, didn’t you? … No… I don’t want to talk about this… Never… Yes, I’m going to the New Year’s Ball – with Loki… Uh-uh, no chance… Bye.’